whhsu2/clean-code-python/README.md

 **[⬆ back to top](#table-of-contents)**

+## **Comments**

+Whenever you feel like you need to write a comment, your code is probably not expressive enough or you're probably not naming a variable well clear enough.

 ## **Objects and Data Structures**

 There's a reason that we keep our variables private.
 We don't want anyone else to depend on them.
 We want to keep the freedom to change their type or implementation on a whim or an impulse.